Greenlight logo

 2. Transportation

 Whether you rely on public transportation and Uber or your family has multiple cars, we all have to get places, and that costs money.
+Some typical transportation costs include:

-While some of that is predictable, and therefore easy to budget for, sometimes unexpected accidents and repairs can pop up.
+While some of that is predictable and easy to budget for, sometimes unexpected accidents and repairs can pop up.
 How do you budget for those?
 One way is to average what past repairs have cost you monthly.
 Otherwise, it may have to come out of your emergency fund or another part of the budget.

 3. Utilities

 While these aren’t bills most of us can choose to eliminate, monitoring your household usage of resources and regularly comparing service providers can sometimes lower your utility bills.
+And if your teen is learning to manage money, this is a great example of fixed costs they’ll encounter in the real world.

 4. Groceries and food